 Here is a list of préfectures across France.

 Generally speaking, smaller city prefectures are better, or rather less painful than big city préfectures.
-I think this may have to do with the fact that bigger cities have a bigger influx of foreigners which taxes the system and the workers more than in smaller city préfectures.
-There are only so many people the prefecture can handle in a day after all.
+I think this may have to do with the fact that bigger cities have a bigger influx of foreigners, which

 - Try to make an appointment online or by phone.

 - If you have to go to the préfecture without an appointment, check the website hours for walk-ins.
 Some préfectures are closed on certain days and or only accept walk-ins during certain hours.

 - If you plan to walk-in without an appointment, do you need to get there early?
-At some prefectures, people queue up the night before while others not so much.
-If you can, do a walk by your prefecture to get a feel for what the lines look like in advance.
-If you see hundreds of people staning outside than you know you may have an issue and need to get there early to line up.
+At some prefectures, people queue up the night before.
+Do a drive by or walk by your prefecture to get a feel for what the lines look like in advance.
+If you see hundreds of people standing outside, than you know you may have an issue and need to get there early to line up.

 - Be prepared to wait even when you have an appointment.

 - Be Vewy, Vewy patient. *Elmer Fudd voice*

 - Some prefectures call out your name when it is your turn.
 Listen carefully because the way French people say your name may not sound like your name to you.
-I have seen many people sitting waiting for their name to be called only to realise that a clerk came out and butchered their name.
-For example the last name “POWER” will be pronounced “POEWAH” in French.
-“THOMAS” will be pronounced “TOEMAW” in French.
+I’ve seen many people waiting for their name to be called only to realize that a clerk came out and butchered their name.
+For example, the last name “POWER” will be pronounced “POE-WAH” in French.
+“THOMAS” will be pronounced “TOE-MAW” in French.